 As more healthcare centers adopt mandated EHR and more EHRs are recorded on cloud-based servers, the chances of data breaches from cyber-attacks grow dramatically.
 Healthcare was always one of the most targeted industries for cybercriminals well before the transition to EHRs.

 Now that the transition is becoming the norm, with volumes of confidential and valuable data stored in the cloud, cybersecurity is more important than ever.
 Multi-form factor devices, different device lifecycles, and roaming requirements make devices prone to cyber-attacks.
-According to a March 2022 survey, one-third of medical practices have experienced a data breach, of which 49 percent were the result of human error.
+According to a March 2022 survey, one-third of medical practices have experienced a data breach, of which 49% were the result of human error.

 Paving A Technical Path for Healthcare

 While these trends in technology are changing the aspects of how the healthcare industry functions, proven solutions such as LibreSpace, powered by Citrix, can help you sustain and improve your modern healthcare experience.